elidrissidev/magento-api2basicauth/README.md

 Basic authentication is generally discouraged nowadays because it involves transfering user credentials over the network in `base64` encoding, which can easily be decoded and viewed in plaintext.
 It is highly recommended that you use it **only** with an encrypted connection, and **never** issue requests from the client side as to not expose user credentials.

+## Conflicting extensions

+- Magestore_Webpos: This extension rewrites the Api2 Acl system and ends up allowing access to all resources and attributes for every REST User, regardless of the assigned role.
+Also overrides some of the built-in routes like `/api/rest/orders`, but this can be fixed by some small changes in the module's `api2.xml`.

 ## Contributing

 Please feel free to open an Issue if you find any bug, or have something to suggest.
 Translations to other languages are very welcome :).